mikerodrigues/lm_rest/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/mikerodrigues/lm_rest.
+Bug reports and pull requests are welcome.